No win, no fee Inheritance Act claim

 One of the particular challenges of her claim was that the net estate was relatively modest, at around £100,000.
-Whilst this sum is not insignificant, parties must factor in the legal costs that are likely to be incurred in dealing with a dispute, particularly a protracted one.
+While this sum is not insignificant, parties must factor in the legal costs that are likely to be incurred in dealing with a dispute, particularly a protracted one.
 So when the net estate is small everyone involved in an inheritance dispute needs to be aware of the commercial and financial realities of litigation, as otherwise the entire estate (or a large percentage of it) can be devoured by legal costs – in which case the only ‘winners’ are likely to be the lawyers.

 The Defendant’s conduct

-From the outset it was therefore clear that the size of the estate demanded that an out of court settlement be reached at the earliest opportunity.
-Despite this the Defendant regrettably adopted an unreasonable and bullish position in her defence, forcing the claimant to commence formal court proceedings shortly prior to the limitation expiry date.
+From the outset it was clear that the size of the estate demanded that an out of court settlement be reached at the earliest opportunity.
+Despite this the defendant regrettably adopted an unreasonable and bullish position in her defence, forcing the claimant to commence formal court proceedings shortly prior to the limitation expiry date.
 The defendant foolishly refused to enter into a ‘limitation standstill’, meaning that our client had to either forgo bringing her claim or commence expensive court proceedings.
 Understandably our client refused to be bullied and she therefore instructed us to issue court proceedings.
 As a result of this both parties’ legal costs rose significantly.

-We specialise in challenging the validity of a will or for details about bringing a claim under the Inheritance Act 1975 as was the case in this instance.
+We specialise in challenging the validity of wills and bringing claims under the Inheritance Act as was the case in this instance.
 Email us details of your dispute or ring us on 0808 139 1599.